 Prerequisites: Successful completion of Living Environment or equivalent.
-Student must take a core physical setting science course or an AP level course concurrently with Anatomy and Physiology.
+It is strongly encouraged that students enroll in a core physical science course or an AP level science course as well.

 Anatomy and Physiology II is a laboratory-based course that continues the tour of the form and function of the human body introduced in Anatomy and Physiology I. The immune system, central nervous system, endocrine system, respiratory system and digestive system will be covered.
 This course would be advantageous for potential science majors in college.
 This course is designed for biology and health career majors.
 Students will demonstrate an in-depth knowledge of human anatomy and physiology and its real world applications at the conclusion of the course.